1969 Alabama Crimson Tide football team: Clemson

 After their blowout loss at home against Tennessee, Alabama dropped from the No. 20 position out of the AP Poll altogether prior to their game at Clemson.
 At Memorial Stadium, the Crimson Tide ended their two-game losing steak with this 38–13 win over the Tigers of the Atlantic Coast Conference.
 Alabama managed to take a 28–0 lead late into the second quarter before Clemson scored their first points of the game.
 The Crimson Tide scored first-quarter touchdowns on runs of 36-yards by George Ranager and nine-yards by Johnny Musso, and they scored second-quarter touchdowns on receptions of 40-yards by Ranager from Neb Hayden and 20-yards by Bubba Sawyer from Scott Hunter.
 Clemson then made the halftime score 28–7 after John McMakin caught a five-yard touchdown pass from Tommy Kendrick.

 After a scoreless third quarter, the Crimson Tide extended their lead to 38–7 on a one-yard Musso touchdown run and a 39-yard Oran Buck field goal.
 The Tigers then closed the game with a two-yard Ray Yauger touchdown run that made the final score 38–13.
-The victory improved Alabama's all-time record against Clemson to 10–3.

 The win was Bryant's 100th win at Alabama, making him only the second coach to win 100 games as head coach of the Crimson Tide.